mtyka/mtyka.github.io/_posts/2016-12-11-lostpla-casting-glass.markdown

 <img src="/assets/casting/print_lines.jpg">

 Generally these days I start by brushing on some Dichloromethane.
 This stuff is really very nasty and I do this work either in a fume hood or outside with a fan blowing away from me.
 I use a respirator with chemical filters, PLA/PLV hydrophilic gloves and full eye glasses.
-Do not use this chemical unless you've taken the proper safety precaustions!
+Do not use this chemical unless you've taken the proper safety precautions!
 However I found no other solvent even remotely as good at smoothing as Dichloromethane.
 PLA is completely insoluble in Acetone.
 Due to the nastiness of Dichloromethane I've never attempted doing vapor smoothing, but the simple cold brush on works surprisingly great.
 Sometimes I do two "coats".
 With each coat the diclo dissolves the surface layer of the PLA and the resolidifies, running into the cracks.
 It also conveniently seals any tiny holes in the print where print layers have failed to fuse properly.
 Another method is to spray on many coats of a lacquer, e.g. shellac.
 This has some problems though during burnout and can leave undesirable carbon residues in the mold which can be tricky to remove.
 With higher burnout temperatures though this has been less of a problem.